Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Understanding the Differences Between Bar Mitzvah and Bat Mitzvah

 One key difference between Bar Mitzvahs and Bat Mitzvah ceremonies is the Torah portion that the child reads.
-In a Bar Mitzvah ceremony, the young man typically reads from the Torah portion assigned to that week.
+In a Bar Mitzvah ceremony, the young man typically reads from the Torah portion assigned for that week.
 In a Bat Mitzvah ceremony, the young woman may read from the same portion or may choose a different portion that is meaningful to her.

 Regardless of whether you are planning a Bar Mitzvah or a Bat Mitzvah, Rabbi Ron Broden is committed to making your child’s ceremony a truly special and memorable event.
 With his warm and engaging style, Rabbi Broden will guide your family through the ceremony with sensitivity and respect, creating a meaningful and joyous experience for all involved.